iraseel74/mining-project/README.md

 We are doing a data mining project on this dataset to predict how much alcohol a student may consume based on social factors or academic performance.
-The goal is to identify any risks associated with alcohol consumption so that students can make more informed and careful choices.